A Loquacious Location of Lipograms

 That's right - this is a lipogram - a book, paragraph or similar thing in writing that lacks a symbol, particularly (but not always) that symbol fifth in rank out of our 26 script-signs (found amidst 'd' and 'f'), which stands for a sound such as that in 'kiwi'.
 I won't bring it up right now, to avoid spoiling it.
 I could play with lipograms morning, noon and night.
 So it is with joy that I submit to you this location – truly, a loquacious location – for lipogram fanatics to join as a unit to glorify this form of wordplay.

 As far as I know, this location has a distinct honour: it contains such an abundant quantity of words without using this taboo glyph that no WWW location can outmatch it.
-As of right now, it contains 1500 words without any hint of that symbol.
+As of right now, it contains a thousand and a half words, and past, without any hint of that symbol.
 Naturally, many long lipograms abound in print, including books, rhyming stanzas, and similar works of fiction.
 Most notably, La Disparition (A Void) by a famous author of a writing group known as Oulipo, stands out as a paragon of lipogrammaticity.
 I cannot aim to surpass it, but as a fan, I can look upon it with admiration.

 Writing lipograms is, as you might think, a difficult task.
 In my lingo, 2/3 of all words contain that symbol which I am now avoiding, including many common pronouns and similar words commonly found in writing.
 Without using abbrvs., slang and odd jargon, which most purists scorn as cop-outs, it's darn tough to impart information in a stylistically satisfying way.
 Stripping paragraphs of particular symbols has a way of making looking at lipograms jarring.
 No doubt about it, a lipogram is a particularly arduous form of wordplay.